mainwp/mainwp/readme.txt

 * Added: Clients column in the Updates tables
 * Added: Guided tours
 * Added: Start Page Tour button in the help sidebar
-* Added: An Option to enable or disable Guided tours on the MainWP Tools page
+* Added: An Option to turn on or off Guided tours on the MainWP Tools page
-* Added: An Option to enable or disable Guided tours in the quick setup wizard
+* Added: An Option to turn Guided tours on or off in the quick setup wizard
 * Added: CSS ID to icon buttons in the Header element
 * Added: CSS Class to Manage Sites table cells
 * Added: The Delete All Non-MainWP Actions button in the Non-MainWP Changes widget